 How they do it: An entertaining order confirmation email

 Being immersed in branding 24/7, it’s rare that something causes a buzz in our office.
 But that’s what happened when one of our Account Directors shared one of the wildest order confirmation emails we’d ever seen.
-These type of emails are usually boring, conveying just the basics.
-But Native, a natural deodorant brand, turns their confirmation email into a hilarious, ridiculous story about your exciting order (name redacted to protect our natural deodorant-buying employee):
+These types of emails are usually boring, conveying just the basics.
+But Native, a natural deodorant brand, turns their confirmation email into a hilarious, ridiculous story about your exciting order.
+(We have redacted our employee name to protect their natural deodorant-buying identity.)

 This clever and creative twist makes you instantly fall in love with the brand’s personality—and proves that even the most mundane communication can become an entertaining extension of your brand story.